 When styling and input button, we have two alternatives, to style it using only CSS with pout a background image, or using a custom background image.

 id because we do not intend to use this kind of button several times into a page:

 Now let’s add some styles for the

-Please note that border-radius actually is working only on Mozilla/Firefox, Google Chrome and Safari 3.
+The final result looks like the image below, note that border-radius actually is working only on latest Firefox, Chrome and Safari.

-That’s it, i hope you’ll find it useful!
+That’s it, I hope you’ll find it useful!

 Lots have changed since this article was first published, including making the border corners round using